jterrats/profiler/messages/profiler.compare.md

 Specify the API version to use for the comparison.
 Defaults to the org's API version.

+# flags.exclude-managed.summary

+Exclude metadata from managed packages (with namespace prefixes).

+# flags.exclude-managed.description

+When enabled, filters out all metadata components that belong to managed packages (identified by namespace prefixes like "namespace\_\_ComponentName").
+This helps avoid errors when comparing profiles that reference components from uninstalled or inaccessible managed packages.

 # examples

 - Compare a specific profile: